adeshkedlaya05/Url-Shortner/README.md

 # URL Shortner

-A simple URL shortener web application built with Django that allows users to shorten URLs and set a custom expiry time after which the shortened URL will no longer work.
+A fullstack URL shortener web application built with React and Django that allows users to shorten URLs and set a custom expiry time (in hours, minutes, and seconds), after which the shortened URL becomes inactive.
+The project uses Django REST Framework for the backend API, React for the interactive frontend, and supports production-ready deployment using Docker, Gunicorn, WhiteNoise, and AWS.

 ---